mich561d/plainJpaTemplate/README.md

 - Open this file and (in source mode) change properties to reflect the database you just created
 - Rename this file to persistence.xml
-- TBD (make an option to do this without NetBeans) Open the project in NetBeans and run the file `utils.Tester`
+- Open the project in NetBeans and run the file `utils.Tester`
 - Verify that this created the Single table in your database

 **Now your project is ready for you to do great stuff :smiley:**